Dr. John Kirk

 Brad is Jeff’s assistant and is our very own gentle giant.
 When we ask Brad to help us move a big heavy thing, he’ll generally pick the whole thing up, and just casually toss it to wherever you need.
 Okay, or you can just do it for me, Brad…….He also loves burning around on our mower – so our mowing gets done super-fast.
 When not toiling about the place in his hi-vis, Brad can sometimes be found in his black & white, serving food and drink at a posh joint.

 Our General Manager and Sales & Marketing Director.
-David’s recent promotion to GM is pretty much just a technicality as David has been our Office Guru for the last coupla years.
 David looks after every single aspect of our wine sales, from the restaurant phoning their order through, to getting our wines safely into the shipping container, encompassing every one of our stockists from our Cellar Door to London to New York and his home country Canadia.
-A talented photographer, he is also responsible for all the beautiful photographic imagery on our website and beyond – he’s even made Tim look…..um, presentable!
-David has recently become a grandfather, and we’re all constantly bombarded with the cuteness of his grandchildren.
+A talented photographer, he is also responsible for all the beautiful photographic imagery on our website and beyond – no wonder there have been two Gourmet Traveller Wine magazine covers so far.
+David is also a grandfather, and we’re all constantly bombarded with the cuteness of his grandchildren.
 They are exceptionally gorgeous, to be fair.